 The Book Of Mormon Tickets - Prince Of Wales Theatre

-The completely outrageous award-winning musical from the creators of South Park is back live on stage and still wonderfully offensive!
+The outrageous, multi-award-winning musical by the creators of South Park is live on stage in London at the Prince Of Wales Theatre and still wonderfully offensive!

 Are The Book Of Mormon Tickets Expensive?

 They can be.
-This is a very popular show and the top tickets can sell for over £250 each at weekends and during peak times such as school holidays.
-We have noticed in the past 12 months though that prices for tickets to The Book Of Mormon do seem to have calmed down a little in off-peak periods and midweek so some value is creeping in slowly if you are flexible with dates and can do a little research.
+This is a popular show, and premium tickets can sell for over £250 at weekends and during peak times such as school holidays.
+Prices for tickets to The Book Of Mormon do seem to calm down during off-peak periods and midweek providing value if you are flexible with dates and can do a little research.

 Do They Ever Discount Tickets To The Book Of Mormon?